illia1f/GoogleDriveApi-DotNet/README.md

 1. Place the downloaded `credentials.json` file in your project directory.
 2. Initialize the `GoogleDriveApi` class with your credentials.

+## If you are developer

+> For testing samples just place downloaded `credentials.json` in samples/Shared directory.
+> If you want to share more files across sample project include them in `Directory.Build.targets` config file.

 ## Sample code snippets

 ### Creating an Instance of GoogleDriveApi